TangatBaktybergen/moodle-mod_zipdownload/README.md

-# ZIP Download Activity Plugin for Moodle
+# Individual ZIP Download Activity Plugin for Moodle

-This repository contains a custom Moodle activity module for distributing individualized lab files to students by generating personalized ZIP templates that automatically replace @author and student ID placeholders in C code with each student’s data, along with example files and sample solutions for demonstration and testing.
+## Short Description

+Moodle plugin for generating individual zip templates, automatically replacing @author and student ID placeholders in C code with personalized student data.
+It was designed specifically for the Microcontroller course utilizing the ATmega microcontrollers programmed in C. With typically over 50 small programs to be created during the semester by each student, this plugin will save significant time by automating the inclusion of student IDs and their names in each file.

+Designed as an activity module, this plugin allows teachers to upload a ZIP template containing placeholders (@author to be replaced by the full name of each student and 00000 to be replaced by the student ID).
+Students can download a personalized ZIP with their name and ID automatically filled across over 50 files of source code and specific Makefiles depending on the operating system selection.

 ---

-## Features

-- Teachers upload a ZIP template containing `.c` files and a `Makefile` when creating the activity.
+This Moodle activity plugin allows teachers to upload a ZIP template containing many subfolders containing C files (`.c` and `.h`) and a `Makefile`.
+When a student opens the activity and select the platform, a personalized ZIP file is generated on-the-fly and downloaded.

-- When students access the activity, the plugin generates and downloads a personalized ZIP with their name and student ID inserted into the files.
+---

+##  What It Does
+- Teacher uploads a ZIP template when creating the activity.
+- ZIP may contain subfolders with one or more `.c` source files and a `Makefile`.
+- The plugin searches each `.c` file and replaces:
+  - `@author TODO` → `@author Firstname Lastname`
+  - `"00000"` → `"StudentID"` (from Moodle ID number or user ID)
+- It also edits each `Makefile` to update the `PORT` value based on student platform selection.

+---

+##  Platform Selection
+When the student clicks the activity:
+- They are prompted to select their platform (used operating system):
+  - **Lab** → `PORT=/dev/ttyUSB_MySmartUSB` (default)
+  - **Win** → `PORT=COM3`
+  - **Mac** → `PORT=/dev/tty.SLAB_USBtoUART`
-- The plugin can adjust placeholders in `.c` files (e.g., `@author TODO`, `"00000"`)
+- The plugin edits the `PORT=` line in every available `Makefile` accordingly.
-- The Makefile's `PORT` value is updated according to the student's chosen platform (Lab, Win, Mac).
+- The generated ZIP offered for download is named to reflect the student and platform, for example:
+  - `Templates-12345-Lab.zip`
+  - `Templates-12345-Win.zip`
+  - `Templates-12345-Mac.zip`

 ---

 ## Folder Structure

 ```